-- 538.1.
-Other Materials: The Applicant shall submit other materials associated with the Preliminary Plat Approval application including, but not limited to: - A. Background studies and reports supporting the Preliminary Plat Approval application or addressing anticipated concerns from other agencies; and, - B. Revised Location Map, Slope Study Map, Features Map, and Subdivision Information Report if changes have been made; and, - C. Additional information as determined at the Conceptual Plan Approval stage.

-538. Preliminary Plat Review

-- Planning Commission Review: The Rico Planning Commission shall review the Preliminary Plat and all supporting documents and information at a public hearing and shall review all comments taken at the public hearing and all comments taken from other reviewing agencies.
-The Planning Commission Board shall approve, approve with conditions, or deny the Preliminary Plat Application based upon compliance with standards in this Section and other applicable laws of the Town of Rico, State of Colorado, or United States of America.
-The Planning Commission may continue its review decision if mutually agreed upon by the Applicant and the Planning Commission. - Reviewing Agencies: All reviewing agencies may make recommendations within thirty (30) days after mailing by the Town or its authorized representative unless a necessary extension of not more than ninety (90) days has been consented to by the Applicant and the Planning Commission. - 538.3.
-Standards: This paragraph sets forth the standards for Preliminary Plat Review.
-The Planning Commission shall cite specific standards when imposing conditions on approval, or denying, a Preliminary Plat Approval Application. - A. The Preliminary Plat shall conform in all major respects to the Conceptual Plan as previously reviewed and approved by the Planning Commission. - B. The Preliminary Plat and other engineering related materials, including proposed mitigation plans, are reviewed and approved, or approved with reasonable modifications, by the Town Engineer; - C. All comments from other reviewing agencies have been reviewed by appropriate Town Staff and the Planning Commission and all comments are addressed and resolved by the Planning Commission.
+- major feature in and adjacent to the proposed subdivision area. - B. Any Engineering Plans shall provide sufficient detail for review by the Town Engineer and shall meet the minimum standards of certified engineers in the State of Colorado. - 534.5 Other Materials: The Applicant shall submit other materials associated with the Preliminary Plat Approval application including, but not limited to: - A. Background studies and reports supporting the Preliminary Plat Approval application or addressing anticipated concerns from other agencies; and, - B. Revised Location Map, Slope Study Map, Features Map, and Subdivision Information Report if changes have been made; and, - C. Additional information as determined at the Conceptual Plan Approval stage. - 538.
+PRELIMINARY PLAT REVIEW (ORD.
+No. 2022-06, § 538.1, 538.3, 06-15-22) - 538.1 Planning Commission Review and Board of Trustees Approval: The Rico Planning Commission shall review the Preliminary Plat and all supporting documents and information at a public hearing and shall review all comments taken at the public hearing and all comments taken from other reviewing agencies.
+The Planning Commission Board shall recommend that the Board of Trustees approve, approve with conditions, or deny the Preliminary Plat Application based upon compliance with standards in this Section and other applicable laws of the Town of Rico, State of Colorado, or United States of America.
+The Planning Commission may continue its review if mutually agreed upon by the Applicant and the Planning Commission, or if in the judgment of the Planning Commission and Town Staff the issues presented in the Preliminary Plat require additional time for review.
+After the Planning Commission issues its recommendation on the Preliminary Plat application, the Board of Trustees shall review the application at a regularly scheduled Board of Trustees meeting within the next forty-five (45) days.
+The Board of Trustees shall hold a public hearing on the application and shall approve, approve with conditions, or deny the Preliminary Plat application based upon compliance with standards in this Section and other applicable laws of the Town of Rico, State of Colorado, or United States of America. - Reviewing Agencies: All reviewing agencies may make recommendations within thirty (30) days after mailing by the Town or its authorized representative unless a necessary extension of not more than ninety (90) days has been consented to by the Applicant and the Planning Commission. - 538.3 Standards: This paragraph sets forth the standards for Preliminary Plat Review.
+The Planning Commission and Board of Trustees shall cite specific standards when recommending or imposing conditions on approval, or denying, a Preliminary Plat application.

+- A. The Preliminary Plat shall conform in all major respects to the Conceptual Plan as previously reviewed and approved by the Planning Commission and shall address any conditions imposed at the Conceptual Plan stage. - B. The Preliminary Plat and other engineering related materials, including proposed mitigation plans, are reviewed, and approved, or approved with reasonable modifications by the Town Engineer. - C. The Preliminary Plat Shall meet the Minimum Subdivision Standards for subdivision design in Section 550, including standards for landscape preservation (550.1), Lots (550.2) and streets (552.1). - D. All comments from other reviewing agencies have been reviewed by appropriate Town Staff, Planning Commission, and the Board of Trustees.
+All comments are addressed and resolved by the Planning Commission and the Board of Trustees.